SNAP Benefits in Alabama: How to Apply and Qualify

 Eligibility Criteria for SNAP in Alabama

-• Income Limits: Most households must pass both gross and net income tests, though special rules apply if your household includes elderly or disabled members.
+• Income Limits: Most households must meet both gross and net income tests, though higher limits may apply if your household includes a member who is elderly or has a disability.

-• Citizenship Status: At least one person in your household must be a U.S. citizen or an eligible non-citizen.
+• Citizenship Status: Your household must include at least one U.S. citizen or an eligible non-citizen to qualify.

-• Work Requirements: Most able-bodied adults are required to register for work and meet specific work or training hours to maintain their benefits.
+• Work Requirements: Most able-bodied adults must register for work and meet specific work or training activity hours to maintain benefits.

 Download the app